 The Country Store is open for special site events and group tours by appointment.
-Special

-by local families and businesses from the county.
+were donated by local families and businesses from the county.

 Navarre Anderson Trading Post Complex

 Site will open for the season Friday May 6, 2016 from 12 to 5 p.m.

 The Trading Post complex is set up to represent a French pioneer homestead along